spencerdodd/spencerdodd.github.io/_posts/2017-01-25-webgoat_part_8.markdown

 Below is an example of a standard search feature.
 Using XSS and HTML insertion, your goal is to:

 - Insert html to that requests credentials
 - Add javascript to actually collect the credentials
 - Post the credentials to http://localhost/webgoat/catcher?PROPERTY=yes...
 - To pass this lesson, the credentials must be posted to the catcher servlet.

 Nice, some more XSS.
 I'm actually really enjoying the XSS challenges.
 They seem to require a bit more craftiness than some of the other challenges, and this one looks like no exception.
-Credential grabbing and javascript that passes the creds?
+Login spoofing, credential grabbing, and sneaky javascript?
 Cool!

 First off, let's try a test search and see what our attack vector looks like: